-- a) The regulatory limit of lead in any lead bearing substance on an interior or exterior surface of a regulated facility shall be 0.5% lead by weight (calculated as lead metal) in the total non-volatile content of liquid paint, or $\geq 1.0 \text{ mg/cm}^2$ in the dried film of paint. - b) The regulatory limit of lead in bare soil that is readily accessible to children shall be 400 mcg/g.
-The regulatory limit of lead in other bare soil areas shall be 1000 mcg/g. - c) The regulatory limit of lead in dust shall be: - 1) 40 mcg/ft2 on all interior and exterior floors; and
+- a) The regulatory limit of lead in any lead-bearing substance on an interior or exterior surface of a regulated facility shall be 0.5% lead by weight (calculated as lead metal) in the total non-volatile content of liquid paint, or equal to or greater than one milligram per square centimeter (≥ 1.0 mg/cm2) in the dried film of paint. - b) The regulatory limit of lead in bare soil that is readily accessible to children shall be 400 micrograms of lead per gram of soil (mcg/g).
+The regulatory limit of lead in other bare soil areas shall be 1000 micrograms of lead per gram of soil (mcg/g). - c) The regulatory limit of lead in dust shall be: - 1) 40 micrograms per square foot (mcg/ft^2) on all interior and exterior floors; and - 2) 200 micrograms per square foot (mcg/ft^2) on all other horizontal surfaces. - d) The regulatory limit of lead in dust for lead hazard screens shall be: - 1) 25 micrograms per square foot (mcg/ft^2) on all interior and exterior floors;